Krabo24/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 In the following code, do a and b point to the same object?
 Answer with Yes or No.
 In the following code, do a and b point to the same object?
 Answer with Yes or No.
 In the following code, do a and b point to the same object?
 Answer with Yes or No.
+Write the name of the function in the file, without ().
+What do these 3 lines print?
+13. And with a list, is it really the same
+14. List append